 Sound familiar in another series?
 The Ring Wraiths, Nazgul, or the Nine, as many people like to call them in the same sentence.
-Let us list off the parallels shall we?
+Let us list off the parallels, shall we?

-It you are still unconvinced maybe some images would help
+If you are still unconvinced maybe some images would help

-Need anymore proof?
+Need any more proof?
 I’m not saying for definite sure that J.K.
 Rowling based her Dementors on J.R.R Tolkien’s Nazgul but the evidence is pretty strong.

-ALSO, I was once told by the author of 100 Cupboards, N.D.
+Also, I was once told by the author of 100 Cupboards, N.D.
 Wilson, that his first original story that he was pretty proud of, was total garbage.
 But he took his villain from that story and morphed her a little bit into the villain of 100 Cupboards, Nimiane.

 This means, that even if your stories are junk when you write them, don’t worry.
-Eventually you will probably find a premise that will take you all the way.
+Eventually, you will probably find a premise that will take you all the way.
 And when you are writing that story, you will also probably take the best parts of your previous stories and place them into your story, and potentially make millions.

 Again back to my original question: Should we rule out FF as a major writing exercise?
 Based on the evidence that I have shown you, I would vote no. But remember, while other people’s characters are AWESOME!!
 TRY to come up with your own.
 Personally, I think dreaming up an original character is one of the best parts of writing.
 For more information on how to write an awesome original character check out a post by the Artful Author 55 Questions for Plotting Your Characters